rudders/homebridge-http/README.md

-# homebridge-readablehttp
+# homebridge-httpstatus

-Supports https devices on the HomeBridge Platform and provides a readable callback for getting the "On" characteristic to Homekit.
+Supports https devices on the HomeBridge Platform and provides a readable callback for getting the "On" and brightness level characteristics to Homekit.

 # Installation